Skip to main content

 (i) Confidentiality of inquirer information is ensured at all times by:

-(I) maintaining inquirer data in locked files;
+(I) maintaining inquirer data in locked files, either hard or soft copies;

 (II) allowing access to inquirer data, with identifying information, for trained project staff, Area Agency on Aging (AAA), and State Agency monitors only; and